alanmacgowan/WebApplication/README.md

 }
 ```
 ### Stage Deploy to Prod
-Waits for input from user to deploy.
+This stage waits for input from user to deploy.
 Deploys package to Prod IIS site, web.config is reeplaced by config file in Jenkins.
 ```
 stage('Deploy to Prod') {